MisterMunchkin/mom-and-me-clinic/README.md

 The app uses supabase for DB, and possibly authentication.
 For local development, you will need to run `supabase start` with Docker Desktop running.
 You might also need to run `supabase db pull` to retrieve the latest database schema.
 Run `supabase db reset` to reset yopur local DB.

+## React Email and Nodemailer
+In the future, the app will be able to send emails whenever there is a new booking appointment created.
+It should send to the doctor or front desk email, and an email confirmation to the user.
+We are using React Email and Nodemailer to make this happen: https://react.email/docs/integrations/nodemailer

 Attributions - Flat Icon
 - <a href="https://www.flaticon.com/free-icons/under-construction" title="under construction icons">Under construction icons created by winnievinzence - Flaticon</a>